Competition: Biology and ecology

 Competition within, between, and among species is one of the most important forces in biology, especially in the field of ecology.

 Competition between members of a species ("intraspecific") for resources such as food, water, territory, and sunlight may result in an increase in the frequency of a variant of the species best suited for survival and reproduction until its fixation within a population.
 However, competition among resources also has a strong tendency for diversification between members of the same species, resulting in coexistence of competitive and non-competitive strategies or cycles between low and high competitiveness.
 Third parties within a species often favour highly competitive strategies leading to species extinction when environmental conditions are harsh (evolutionary suicide).

 Competition is also present between species ("interspecific").
 When resources are limited, several species may depend on these resources.
 Thus, each of the species competes with the others to gain access to the resources.
 As a result, species less suited to compete for the resources may die out unless they adapt by character dislocation, for instance.
 According to evolutionary theory, this competition within and between species for resources plays a significant role in natural selection.
-At shorter time scales, competition is also one of the most important factors controlling diversity in ecological communities, but at larger scales expansion and contraction of ecological space is a much more larger factor than competition.
+At shorter time scales, competition is also one of the most important factors controlling diversity in ecological communities, but at larger scales expansion and contraction of ecological space is a much larger factor than competition.
 This is illustrated by living plant communities where asymmetric competition and competitive dominance frequently occur.
 Multiple examples of symmetric and asymmetric competition also exist for animals.

-Consumer competitions - games of luck or skill
+Consumer competitions – games of luck or skill

 In Australia, New Zealand and the United Kingdom, competitions or lotto are the equivalent of what are commonly known as sweepstakes in the United States.
 The correct technical name for Australian consumer competitions is a trade promotion lottery or lotto.

-Competition or trade promotion lottery entrants enter to win a prize or prizes, hence many entrants are all in competition, or competing for a limited number of prizes.

-A trade promotion lottery or competition is a free entry lottery run to promote goods or services supplied by a business.
-An example is where you purchase goods or services and then given the chance to enter into the lottery and possibly win a prize.
-A trade promotion lottery can be called a lotto, competition, contest, sweepstake, or giveaway.

-Such competitions can be games of luck (randomly drawn) or skill (judged on an entry question or submission), or possibly a combination of both.

 People that enjoy entering competitions are known as compers.

-Many compers attend annual national conventions.
-In 2012 over 100 members of the online competitions community of lottos.com.au from around Australia met on the Gold Coast, Queensland to discuss competitions.